nanaBaah/Solar_System_3D_animation_with_three.js/README.md

 Source Code
 -----------

-Three.js and other relevant minified source code has also been included in this project.
+Apart from my source code, Three.js and other relevant minified source code has also been included in this project.

 How to run file
 ---------------